kennyfraser/wp-sync-test/_pages/step-4-configure-and-install-dcos.md

 # <a name="gui"></a>Using the GUI installer to install DCOS

+1. Download and save the DCOS setup file, `dcos_generate_config.ee.sh`, to the `dcos` directory on your workstation.
+This file is used to create your customized DCOS build file.

+    **Important:** Contact your sales representative or <sales@mesosphere.io> to obtain the DCOS setup file.

-1. From your terminal, start the DCOS installer with this command.
+2. From your terminal, start the DCOS installer with this command.

     **Important:** Contact your sales representative or <sales@mesosphere.io> to obtain the DCOS setup file.